jlmantov/type-graphql-api/Readme.md

 3. Middleware is applied last in the middleware chain in `src/app.ts`

 4. All error handling is converted to use the new `HttpError`

+## TypeORM Migrations

+The database layout needs to be synchronized with the TypeORM models.
+Moving the project into production requires ability to maintain data while upgrading DB layout - [TypeORM Migrations](https://typeorm.io/#/migrations) does exacltly that.

+Project strategy is this:

+- .env.development - allows building new TypeORM Entities (database models) which is synchronized into the database
+- .env.test - requires migrations (synchronize = false)
+- .env.staginglocal - requires migrations (synchronize = false)
+- .env.staging - requires migrations (synchronize = false)
+- .env.prod - requires migrations (synchronize = false)

+In order to organize the project workflow/lifecycle and keep track of build/deployment strategy, environment specific commands are added to `package.json`.

+This way I am allowed to customize settings (DB login), compiler options (TypeScript sourceMap) etc.

 ### User test continued